-The Historic Vehicle Association (HVA) will now has an ongoing display here at the AACA Museum, Inc. with the ability to share a variety of historically significant vehicles throughout the year with visitors to the Museum.
+The Historic Vehicle Association (HVA) now has an ongoing display here at the AACA Museum, Inc. with the ability to share a variety of historically significant vehicles throughout the year with visitors to the Museum.

 A 1933 Graham Blue Streak 8 Sedan is the first vehicle on view.
 It is on loan and was painstakingly restored by The NB Center for American Automotive Heritage.
 The Graham Blue Streak is likely best known for its streamlined body design by chief designer Amos Northup.
 The Graham Blue Streak will be on view through December 31, 2017.